 “Through him, we are also honoring his documentary team, along with the men and women who bravely shared their experiences at Rikers.”

 Moyers, who began his television career in 1971 after serving as deputy director of the Peace Corps and special assistant and press secretary to President Lyndon B. Johnson, has been responsible for groundbreaking public affairs series, such as NOW with Bill Moyers (2002-05), Bill Moyers Journal (2007-10) and Moyers & Company (2011-15).
 Among his many honors, he has won 36 Emmys and 9 Peabody Awards.

-Moyers, the fifth recipient of the annual Justice Media Trailblazer, will receive his award during a dinner on the evening of Feb.
-15, 2018 at John Jay College, which will also recognize the winners of the annual 2017-2018 John Jay/Harry Frank Guggenheim Prizes for Excellence in Criminal Justice Journalism.
-The dinner is the highlight of the 13th annual John Jay/H.F.
+Moyers, the fifth recipient of the annual Justice Media Trailblazer, received his award during a dinner which also recognized the winners of the annual 2017-2018 John Jay/Harry Frank Guggenheim Prizes for Excellence in Criminal Justice Journalism.
+The dinner was the highlight of the Feb 15-16, 2018 13th annual John Jay/H.F.
 Guggenheim Symposium on Justice in America.

 Previous Trailblazers were: Van Jones of CNN; David Simon of The Wire; Piper Kerman, author of Orange is the New Black; NPR’s Maria Hinojosa, producer of Latino USA; and New Yorker writer Jelani Cobb.

-Former New York State Chief Judge Jonathan Lippman will introduce Moyers at the dinner, which will be emceed by NY 1 News anchor Errol Louis and hosted by John Jay College President Karol Mason.
+Former New York State Chief Judge Jonathan Lippman introduced Moyers at the dinner, which was emceed by NY 1 News anchor Errol Louis and hosted by John Jay College President Karol Mason.